xenith-studios/ataxia/README.md

 The only dependency at this time is the Rust toolchain, which can be installed from the official channels via [rustup](https://www.rust-lang.org/en-US/install.html).
 The game is written to work with the Rust 2018 edition, and it currently requires the nightly compiler until some features we rely on stabilize.

-For best results, the current nightly build that has been tested is 1.39.0-nightly (9eae1fc0e 2019-08-23)
+For best results, the current nightly build that has been tested is: 1.40.0-nightly (084beb83e 2019-09-27)

 For further information: https://www.rust-lang.org/